Bartlesville Radio » News » Train Derails in Bartlesville, Adams Blvd Blocked

 Train Derails in Bartlesville, Adams Blvd Blocked

-The railroad company is sending a crew from Kansas City to remove the train by 4:00 or 5:00 p.m.
+According to Lieutenant Christopher Mims with the Bartlesville Police Department, the railroad company is sending a crew from Kansas City to remove the train.
+He said it is estimated that the train will be moved and that traffic on Adams Boulevard will return to normal by 4:00 or 5:00 p.m.

+You are asked to avoid traveling on Adams Boulevard until the scene has been cleared.
+Lt.
+Mims said Frank Phillips and Hensley are still available for traffic.
+He said detour signs are up in the area.

+Federal investigators are on the scene.
+Lt.
+Mims said that is not uncommon.
+He said something on the train overheated, which caused it to derail.
+The derailment has reportedly caused damage to the tracks.

 *** ORIGINAL STORY BELOW***